-There has been an increase in weekly admissions in all districts since week 47 and decreased admissions since last week (Figure 29).
-Weekly admissions in the fourth wave were similar to the weekly number of admissions during the peak of the prior three waves in Frances Baard districts, but lower than the prior three waves in the other districts.
+There has been an increase in weekly admissions in all districts since week 47 and decreased admissions since week 50 (Figure 29).
+Weekly admissions at the peak of the fourth wave were similar to the weekly number of admissions during the peak of the prior three waves in Frances Baard districts, but lower than the prior three waves in the other districts.